Best Sump Pumps in Canada

 Best Overall - Editor's Choice — Wayne CDU800 Submersible Sump Pump

 Starting my review of the best sump pumps in Canada, the Wayne CDU800 offers durability and precision.
-It is a rather popular model, and there are many reasons for that.
+It is a rather popular model with a lot to prove.

-What may impress you is the capacity of the Wayne.
+What may impress you is the capacity of the Wayne submersible sump pump.
 This guy can move up to 4,200 gallons of water per hour.
 This powerful sump pump has an 8-foot water-resistant power cord, which allows for more convenience.

 This is a high-quality, reliable sump pump.
 It is durable and can deal with large amounts of water.
 Even though it may seem too bulky, such a construction promises durability, which is a huge advantage.

-The next item I want to mention in my review of the best sump pumps in Canada is the pedestal Superior Pump.
+Next on the list of the best sump pumps in Canada is the Superior Pump.
 You may think that this name is a bit too pretentious, but this model can pleasantly surprise you.

 It gets better: